 EU regulator launches real-time review of AstraZeneca's COVID-19 vaccine

-Oct 1(Reuters) - The European health regulator said on Thursday it started a rolling review of the experimental COVID-19 vaccine from AstraZeneca AZN.L and Oxford University, aiming to speed up any future approval process.
+Oct 1(Reuters) - The European health regulator said on Thursday it had started a rolling review of the experimental COVID-19 vaccine from AstraZeneca AZN.L and Oxford University, in a move aimed at speeding up any future approval process.

 (Reporting by Pushkala Aripaka in Bengaluru; editing by Patrick Graham and Shinjini Ganguli)